 Each year, the HIMSS Conference & Exhibition provides a glimpse into the future of healthcare and the role of IT.
-This year’s event brought together 40,000+ health IT professionals, clinicians, executives and thought leaders from around the world to discuss the key trends and drivers shaping the industry’s direction.
-Here is a breakdown of some of the hot topics dominating the conversation at this year’s event:
+This year’s event brought together 40,000+ health IT professionals, clinicians, executives, and thought leaders from around the world to discuss the key trends and drivers shaping the industry’s direction.
+Here is a breakdown of some hot topics dominating the conversation at this year’s event:

 With the patient engagement movement showing no signs of slowing down, the future will rely heavily on APIs to accelerate digital initiatives.
 The next wave of digital patient engagement tools is expected to include solutions to manage patient-generated health data (e.g. wearable tech), concierge telehealth services, and predictive analytics tools designed to deliver actionable insights to healthcare providers so they can proactively manage the health of their patient population.

-Always a hot topic in healthcare IT, interoperability challenges today are no longer just about connecting and securing data as it flows across devices and systems within a single hospital.
-Today, providers are working to securely exchange data across multiple–often non-affiliated healthcare providers–in order to improve care coordination.
+Always a hot topic in healthcare IT, interoperability challenges today is no longer just about connecting and securing data as it flows across devices and systems within a single hospital.
+Today, providers are working to exchange secure data across multiple — often non-affiliated healthcare providers — in order to improve care coordination.

-As the industry embraces a standards-based approach and advances in digital enablement technology, such as B2B/EDI and API integration, facilitate automation, integration and the secure exchange of protected health information throughout the healthcare ecosystem, the industry is likely to begin reaping the anticipated benefits of population health management in the form of improved clinical and financial outcomes.
+As the industry embraces a standards-based approach and advances in digital enablement technology, such as B2B/EDI and API integration, facilitate automation, integration, and the secure exchange of protected health information throughout the healthcare ecosystem, the industry is likely to begin reaping the anticipated benefits of population health management as improved clinical and financial outcomes.

-With all of the emphasis this year on healthcare organizations sharing data–within their ecosystem, with non-affiliated providers, and with patients, it is tough to imagine that Cybersecurity would be left out of the conversation this year.
+With all the emphasis this year on healthcare organizations sharing data – within their ecosystem, with non-affiliated providers, and with patients, it’s tough to imagine that Cybersecurity would be left out of the conversation this year.
 Especially if you consider in 2015 alone, data breaches in healthcare totaled over 112 million records in the U.S.2

 Read more about this topic here.